sudoxnym/saas/README.md

 [![Add to HACS](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge&logo=home%20assistant&labelColor=202020&color=41BDF5)](https://hacs.xyz/docs/faq/custom_repositories)<br>
 <h1>SAAS - Sleep As Android Status</h1>
-<h4>Description:</h4></br>
+<h2>Description:</h2></br>
 Sleep As Android Status is my solution for wake/sleep state within HA.
-It listens for the Sleep As Android MQTT Messages, so it does require being on the same network.</br></br>
+It listens for the Sleep As Android MQTT Messages, so it does require being on the same network.
+As of 0.0.4 Buttons that link with the Companion app have been added.</br></br>

-<h7>When finished this integration will create 7 entities and 1 device per user:</h7></br></br>
+<h3>This integration will create 8 Sensors, 8 Buttons and 1 device per user:</h3></br>

+<h3>Sensors</h3>
 Message Received *State</br>
 Wake Status</br>
 Sound</br>